Kanban-Zai/kanban-zai-version-1.0/settings-team/team-norms.md

 To keep everything running with as little overhead as possible a quorum team members can override all team and card settings except the team norms which maybe changed by running a deviation.
 The definition of a quorum in Kanban-Zai is this.
-To vote there must be the number of team members present to achieve a majority vote.
+To vote there must be the number of team members present that could in theory achieve a majority vote otherwise no binding vote must be taken.

 #### NO ABSTAINING